NervousNullPtr/privacy-guide/readme.md

  I do not claim that this guide is complete in any shape or form, it aims to be a quick guide on how to get more free (Free as in *freedom*, not as in *free beer*).

-<span style="color:LimeGreen">This Colour</span> means that it's currently my choice.
-It does not represent superiority of one product over others.

 ## Why?
 The answer is simple: Coorporations don't care about your privacy.
 They do not only exploit your data, by doing so, they exploit you directly.